Glyphack/Glyphack/content/blog/huec/index.md

 40-52 | Name       | Separator + name "Wake up" — identical in both
 {{< /ble-packet >}}

-As you see the bytes in the middle change.
+As you see the mystery bytes change.
 There's no change in the alarm configuration.
 This suggests that the app generates these bytes as a checksum.
 The lamp checks the checksum to verify if the alarm is valid or not.